 - 70% of 56 patients tested positive for small fiber neuropathy (SFN) through diagnostics such as skin biopsy and quanti-sensory testing (QST).
-Combined with other test results and the clinical presentation the results indicate an immune-mediated SFN (non-length dependent (NLD) subtype) - Diagnostics such as lumbar punctures, PET-scans, and the Cunningham panel (where all 6 test subjects were positive for at least one biomarker), suggest a potential neuroinflammatory component in PSSD.
-Some key findings include; - 30% of 21 patients had oligoclonal bands (LP) - 70% of 10 patients had hypometabolism (FDG-PET) - o 67% (6/9) had at least one abnormal marker - Gut microbiome test results indicates potential gut dysbiosis based on 67% of 16 test subjects having low levels of Faecalibacterium Prausnitzii, consistent with previous research showcasing gut dysbiosis in animal models by Prof.

-Melcangi and his research group (Giatti et al. 2024b)
+Combined with other test results and the clinical presentation the results indicate an immune-mediated SFN (non-length dependent (NLD) subtype) - Diagnostics such as lumbar punctures, PET-scans, and the Cunningham panel suggest a potential neuroinflammatory component in PSSD. - Gut microbiome test results indicates potential gut dysbiosis based on 67% of 16 samples showing low levels of Faecalibacterium Prausnitzii, consistent with previous research showcasing gut dysbiosis in animal models by Prof. Melcangi and his research group (Giatti et al. 2024b)